Kate-Hooker/React-calculater/README.md

 # Rect-calculater
-Simple react project with JS and CSS
+Simple front end react project with JS and CSS, chosen to practise debugging and figurng out edge cases.